lithnet/access-manager-docs/help-and-support/app-pages/authentication-page.md

 Certificate-based authentication is provided by Access Manager, with the optional support for requiring smart-card authentication.

-In line with the certificate-based authentication changes announced by Microsoft in [KB5014754](https://support.microsoft.com/en-us/topic/kb5014754-certificate-based-authentication-changes-on-windows-domain-controllers-ad2c23b0-15d8-4340-a468-4d4f3b188f16), Access Manager by default now only accepts certificates containing the user's SID in OID `1.3.6.1.4.1.311.25.2`.

-If you are using older-style certificates, you need to enable `weak identity bindings` and enable UPN mapping.

-Limited support is available for use of altSecurityIdentities in cases where certificates are used without a UPN, however these are not supported outside the forest where AMS is located.
-Read the [guide for setting up smart card authentication](../../configuration/setting-up-authentication/setting-up-smart-card-authentication.md) to learn more.
+Read the [guide for setting up smart card authentication](../../configuration/setting-up-authentication/setting-up-smart-card-authentication.md) to learn more about supported certificate mappings and attributes.

 ![](../../images/ui-page-authentication-smartcard.png)